First Step: Registration with AAS

 11. All tests will be administered in accordance with the student’s approved testing accommodations.

 12. AAS test administration times may vary from start and end time of classroom administration of exams.
-This is due to the extra exam time required by students registered with our services and AAS hours of operation.
-Professors should be informed by students, of alternate start times in writing via Test Request Form.
+This is due to the additional time required by students approved for extended test time and AAS hours of operation.
+Students should inform professors of alternate start times in writing via Test Request Form

 If you have any questions regarding the above procedures, please contact Sonia Velazquez, AAS Testing Coordinator, or Assistant Director Peter Santiago, LMHC at (718) 368-5175.